hyphacoop/distributed-press-cli/README.md

 ```

 **Purpose:**
-This keypair is used for authenticating your interactions with the Social Inbox, ensuring secure communication and verifying your identity.
+This keypair is used for authenticating your interactions with the Social Inbox and the fediverse at large, ensuring secure communication and verifying your identity.

 **Note:**
 If you only plan to use the DP API for static file publishing, generating a keypair might not be necessary.
 However, it's recommended for enhanced security and functionality when interacting with the Social Inbox.